 Low oocyte quality is one of the main causes of female infertility and this is directly related to the women’s age.

-From 35 years on, the quantity and quality of eggs begin to decrease considerably.
+From the ages of 35 years onwards, the quantity and quality of eggs begin to decrease considerably.
 However, it must be kept in mind that both concepts are not the same, as having a good number of oocytes does not imply that they will be of good quality.

 Egg quantity vs. Egg quality